winstonpuckett/lucifer-documentation/src/Reference/index.md

   🎉 '--no-file produces no file' succeeded in 2ms
 ```

-In addition, you should notice a new file called results.json.
+In addition, you should notice a new file called results.json in your current working directory.
 This file gives us the same information as above, but in a way which is easily readable by a computer.
 The consideration of the computer is also why json is chosen over yaml.
 We write our tests in yaml so that humans can read them easily.
 We output json to be interpreted by downstream systems.

 JSON result from the above run: